Accurate, reliable dog health information will help you keep Fido fit and happy... and that will make you happy too.

 Dog Poisoning happens more often than you might think, and knowing what to do in an emergency is crucial.

-These items are toxic to our pets (includes food, drink, plants, cleaning products, candies and more).
+These items are toxic to our pets (includes food, drink, plants, cleaning products, candies, vitamins or medications and more).

 Having a first aid kit for your dog close at hand in an emergency.

 Knowing what to do if your dog is bitten/injured by another dog is also very important information.

 When it comes to useful dog health information, being able to recognize the signs of health problems means that it's easier to get your puppy or dog the veterinary help he needs quickly.

 Some symptoms of dog illness or disease are very common, and can be seen in a wide variety of conditions - some serious, some not.